 3rd day: Dades gorges – Merzouga

 After breakfast, the trip continues a short distance to Tinghir and the very different Toudgha gorges where you can take a short walk to appreciate the steep sides to the gorge and the narrow expanse of the sky above.
 From there, you continue to the Chebbi dunes via Tinjdad, and the Oasis of Tafilalet near Erfoud, famous for its Date Festival, and Rissani, which is the seat of the Alaouite family of the present king of Morocco.
-Between Tinjdad and Erfoud, you can stop to go down into the fascinating underground water cannels deep below the earth, always cool and preventing the evaporation of this source of irrigation.
-In Erfoud itself, you can stop to see the workings of thousands of fossils made into all sorts of artefacts.
-Lunch will be in a Berber village along the way.
-At the bivouac you are welcomed with a glass of tea before taking a camel ride to watch the sunset from the top of the dunes.
+Between Tinjdad and Erfoud, you can stop to go down into the ingenious underground water channels deep below the earth, always cool and preventing the evaporation of this source of irrigation.
+It is fascinating to climb down to experience the coolness below ground and to wonder at the ancient engineering involved.
+At the camp, you are welcomed with a glass of tea, before taking a camel ride to watch the sunset from the top of the dunes.
 Later there is dinner and the night in a nomad tent at the foot of the dunes.

 4th day: Merzouga – Fez

-After breakfast, departure for Rissani and Erfoud, where there will be a stop to see how locally found fossils are worked into furniture and artefacts.
-From there the road leads north to Er Rachidia and the Ziz Valley, remarkable for the extent of its palm trees.
-Lunch is in Midelt, which is called “the apple capital”, in the Middle Atlas and at the foot of the Ayachi Mountain.
-We cross the Tizi-n-Talremt pass and reach Azrou, where you can see Barbary apes in the cedar forests looking out for tidbits.
+After breakfast, departure for Rissani and Erfoud, where there will be a stop to see how locally found fossils are worked into furniture and artifacts.
+It is a source of wonder to witness the sheer numbers and beauty of these fossils but feel assured there is no obligation to buy any.
+From there the road leads north to Er Rachidia and the Ziz Valley, remarkable for the extent of its palm trees and the volume of dates produced each year.
+Lunch is in Midelt, 1508M, which is called “the apple capital”, in the Middle Atlas and at the foot of the Ayachi Mountain.
+The town serves as the commercial agricultural centre for the surrounding area, and is also one of Morocco’s principle cities for the mining of several minerals, such as fluorite, vanadinite, quartz and cerussite.
+We cross the Tizi-n-Talremt pass,known as the “she-camel” pass and reach Azrou, where you can see Barbary apes in the cedar forests looking out for tidbits.
 We reach Fez at the end of the afternoon.